 Web Design Trend #12: Imperfection

 Since the eye can tire and get bored with a generic, grid-based web design, imperfection will be one of the major web design trends of 2021.
 This can be achieved in a variety of different ways, including the parallax effect we looked at earlier.
 Another way you'll see this manifest in the year ahead is through hand-drawn elements.
+This trend can also be seen in photography trends with bokeh and blurry images being a style that many photographers have adapted.

 These human touches give web designs a more organic, individual feel that is refreshing and appealing when you're spending so much of the day looking at digitally rendered design elements.